Axial-SQL/AxialSqlTools/README.md

 ## License

-This tool is distributed freely under the Apache-2.0 license, with no warranty implied.
+This tool is distributed under the Apache License 2.0.
+See the LICENSE and NOTICE files included with this project for additional information.

 ## Disclaimer

 This extension is provided "as is", with all faults, defects, and errors, and without warranty of any kind.
 The maintainers and contributors do not offer guaranteed support and are not responsible for any damage or loss resulting from the use of this tool.

----

-Thank you for using the Axial SQL Tools SSMS Add-in.
-The project community hopes it makes your work with SQL Server significantly more efficient.